scjx123/ip/README.md

 ## Features

 1. Adding a new Task
 	There are 3 different types of Task that you can add to your duke.
-Todo, Deadline ad
+Todo, Deadline and Event.
+Their respective formats are given as below:
 	- Todo
+		- Format: `todo task_name>`
 	- Deadline
 	- Event

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTY4MDA4ODQwXX0=
+eyJoaXN0b3J5IjpbLTE3MDE0OTg1NTldfQ==
 -->